-Saint Catherines church, Thomas Street, Dublin, Ireland, photos by Al Geraty ©.
+Saint Catherines church, Thomas Street, Dublin, Ireland.

+and as a result was expelled from Trinity.
 Following the 1798 rising he became involved with

 rebellion & returned to Ireland in October 1802.
 On July 23rd 1803 Robert Emmett launched a minor rising in Dublin which was quashed

-within a short time by the British military forces with a loss of fifty rebels & 20 Crown forces.
+within a short time by British military forces with a loss of fifty rebels & 20 Crown forces.

 Following the ill-fated rising, on 19 September Emmet was found guilty of high treason and sentenced to death.